-Liverpool went back to the top of the Premier League table after a first-half display against Crystal Palace that showed exactly why the club is a definite Premier League challenger this season.
+Liverpool went back to the top of the Premier League table after a first-half display against Crystal Palace that showed exactly why they are definite Premier League challengers this season.

-Palace improved after the break, with the introduction of Jose Campana and goalscorer Dwight Gayle adding some impetus to the team's attacking play, but in truth it was too little too late.
-Ian Holloway has a huge task on his hands to turn the team's fortunes around.
+Palace improved after the break, with the introduction of Jose Campana and goalscorer Dwight Gayle adding some impetus to their attacking play, but in truth it was too little too, too late.
+Ian Holloway has a huge task on his hands to turn their fortunes around.

 Liverpool made the brighter start but could have been behind had Jerome done better with his eight-yard header from Puncheon's lofted cross.

-It was one-way traffic from that early scare, however, as two goals in four minutes put the home side in control.
+It was one-way traffic from that early scare, however, as two goals in four minutes put the hosts in control.

 Suarez first played a neat one-two with Enrique in the box and, despite slipping, managed to keep his balance to slot home beyond Julian Speroni.